Kerry12342/project1/README.md

 > |>>>>>>> new

 In Atom, the two part of changes are colored differently with one “use me” near each of them.
 The change I made in master branch is colored in purple background the the change in new branch colored blue.
-I could choose between the two lines (one from master and one from new) which I really want to keep or if I want to keep both.
+I could choose between the two lines (one from master and one from new) which I really want to keep or if I want to keep both and deleted the "<"s and "="s.
 Then I can add and commit and push my final decided version back into my master.